BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 Base classes may also inherit from each other, and then overwrite their parent's properties.
 This only makes the transparency issues worse.

-For the Vue 3 rework, most base classes were broken up, and their functionality moved to wherever it made the most sense.
-We'll discuss the most common destinations for the code previously present in base classes.
+Base classes encourage putting all functionality together, to avoid further fragmentation.
+For the rework, we used a much more modular approach to avoid God Objects.

+This lead to functionality being moved to stateless utility functions, composition functions, the new Provide / Inject feature, or it being removed entirely.

 ### Utility functions

 Functions that depended on two or fewer local properties were moved to utility modules.
+This commonly included functions that take a single object as input, have no output, and modify the VueX store as side effect.

-This includes functions like `startRemoveWidget(widget: Widget)`, and `startAddBlockToDisplay(block: Block)`.
+This includes functions like `startChangeBlockId(block: Block)`, `startRemoveWidget(widget: Widget)`, and `startAddBlockToDisplay(block: Block)`.

-Of all approaches, this one was the most straightforward, and thus preferable where possible.
+Of all solutions, this one was the most straightforward, and thus preferable where possible.

 ### Composition

-Composition functions can define props, emitted events, and functions that should be called during setup.
+Composition functions can define props, emitted events, and setup functions.
-To prevent the same transparency issues that plagued base classes, composition-defined props and emits were kept to an absolute minimum.
+For syntax, we took inspiration from [Quasar's useDialogPluginComponent](https://next.quasar.dev/vue-composables/use-dialog-plugin-component).

 In contrast with base classes, composition functions can be kept small and modular.
 Where multiple inheritance is a cause for concern, usage of multiple composition functions is both easy and safe.

+To prevent the same transparency issues that plagued base classes, composition-defined props and emits were kept to an absolute minimum.

 This change in scope and functionality required the introduction of new design patterns, and changes to the ones used previously.
 More on this below.